Acknowledgements

 On 16th April 2014, NCBI decommissioned their OMIA mirror, due to funding constraints.
 Frank Nicholas takes this opportunity to thank all the NCBI staff (and especially Xuan Zhang) who, since February 2008, have enabled the NCBI mirror to be maintained, and who have provided behind-the-scenes help in many ways.

 In 2014 and 2015, Jim Reecy and Zhiliang Hu very generously led grant applications to the USDA for three major OMIA enhancements: ontologies, text mining and tables of likely causal variants.
+For the ontology work, Jim and Zhiliang invited Melissa Haendel and Chris Mungall to be joint Principle Investigators on the grants.
+This was Frank's first encounter with ontologies and ontologists.
 Unfortunately, each application was a near miss.
-But the momentum and the collaborative teams created via those grant applications continue to bear fruit, as described below.
+But the momentum and the collaborative teams created via those grant applications (especially to do with ontologies) continue to bear fruit, as described below.

 On 13th April 2015, the domain name omia.org was purchased from a domain registrar for the princely sum of US$425.
 The domain name omia.angis.org.au was retired after 18 years of loyal service and was replaced by omia.org, which highlights the close relationship of OMIA with OMIM (omim.org).